 - develop a contextual knowledge of the location of globally significant places, including their physical and human characteristics

 - understand the processes that give rise to key physical and human geographical features of the world

 - develop a range of geographical skills including:

-- opportunities to interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS),
+- interpreting a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS),

-- and how to communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length through cross-curricular topic areas.
+- communicating geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length through cross-curricular topic areas.

-As children progress, they should develop their knowledge of the world, the United Kingdom and their locality.
+As children progress through school, they develop their knowledge of the world, the United Kingdom and their locality.
 They should understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
-We believe that children can develop their geographical skills using the immediate environment to its advantage, through local studies of the school environment, the village and its surrounding area, comparing and contrasting their locality with those further away.
-Through real-life experiences and the virtual world we enable children to understand the world and cultures beyond Wisborough Green in our ever changing diverse planet.
+We believe that children can develop their geographical skills using the immediate environment to its advantage, through local studies of the school environment, the village and its surrounding area, and comparing and contrasting their locality with those further away.
+Through real-life experiences and the virtual world, we enable children to understand the world and cultures beyond Wisborough Green in our ever-changing, diverse planet.

-Each child studies 3 units of geography in each phase:-
+Each child studies three units of geography in each phase:-

-Lower Key Stage 2: Extreme Survival – Mountains; Far Away and Long Ago -Coasts and rivers; Wild Wisborough - local study and field skills.
+Lower Key Stage 2: Extreme Survival – Mountains; Far Away and Long Ago -Coasts and rivers; Wild Wisborough - local study of the village and field skills.

-Upper Key Stage 2: Extreme Survival – Americas; Far Away and Long Ago – Europe; Wild Wisborough - local study and field skills.
+Upper Key Stage 2: Extreme Survival – Americas; Far Away and Long Ago – Europe; Wild Wisborough - local study of the wider area and field skills.